todogroup/todogroup.org/content/en/blog/2024-steering-committee.md

 secure and more innovative within the FinTech world.

 > The TODO group should not only serve as a reference guide for OSPOs but should also expand its
-> influence within enterprises as anwhole.
-While we heavily adopt OSPO and its processes, many others
-> do not.
-Many want tonget started but are unsure of how or where to begin.
-I believe that by becoming
-> a member of the steering committee, I can leverage my skills to connect with other groups, rejuvenate
-> the community, and attract more individuals and companies.
+> influence within enterprises as a whole.
+While many enterprises heavily adopt OSPO principles, OSS best practices and processes, many others do not.
+Organizations want to get started with OSS but are unsure of how or where to begin.
+With that being said, I believe that by becoming a member of the steering committee, I can leverage my skills to connect with other groups, rejuvenate the community, and attract more individuals and companies to our mission.
 >
 > Brittany Istenes